Using Fret Dojo

 Updates.
 Fret Dojo may offer you the ability to receive updates either via email or by postings on portions of our website that are only accessible to registered users.
 In order to subscribe to these services, you may be required to provide us with Personally Identifiable Information such as your name and email address.

-Participation in Online Courses and Clubs.
-Fret Dojo offers users the opportunity to participate in online courses and clubs on or through our website.
-If you desire to participate in a course or club, you will be asked to provide us with certain information necessary for you to participate in the course or club.
+Participation in Online Courses and Membership Programs.
+Fret Dojo offers users the opportunity to participate in online courses and membership programs on or through our website.
+If you desire to participate in a course or membership program, you will be asked to provide us with certain information necessary for you to participate in the course or membership program.
 This information may include, among other things, your name and email address.

 Communications with Fret Dojo.
 Fret Dojo may receive Personally Identifiable Information when you send us an email message or otherwise contact us.